lanru2001/BUILD-A-PYTHON-FLASK-APP-AND-DEPLOY-WITH-EKS/README.md

 Step 2: Build the Flask Application
 The first step in creating our flask application is to create a file and name it app.py.
 Then open the file with your preferred IDE or editor to start coding.

+To run the app on your local machine do: python app.py

+Step 3: Serve HTML/Template Files
+Flask allows us to display contents to our users with HTML.

+Flask reads HTML files from a directory called templates and reads assets like your CSS, Javascript and images from the static directory.
+Create templates and static directories inside our my_flask_app directory: mkdir templates static